Juniper/contrail-specs/design_template.md

 # 8. Provisioning changes
 #### Describe how this feature will be automatically provisioned
-#### Describe all applicable envs like Kubernetes, RHOSP, JuJu, openshift, etc.
+#### Describe all applicable environments like Kubernetes, RHOSP, JuJu, openshift, etc.
 #### Describe any change to notifications provided to client systems

 # 9. Implementation